julianschill/klipper-led_effect/docs/LED_Effect.md

 the lights move up and down the strip.
 It should be noted that the effect itself updates stepper position every half second based on the reported position of the stepper similar to the GET_POSITION gcode command.
 It will not be realtime.
-A neagive value in effect rate will fill the entire strip leading up to the stepper postion, a negative value in cutoff will fill the entire strip after the stepper position.
+A negative value in effect rate will fill the entire strip leading up to the stepper position, a negative value in cutoff will fill the entire strip after the stepper position.

 #### Progress
     Effect Rate:  4   Number of trailing LEDs